silmonli/hylia/src/posts/weeknote-1.md

 The kids are going back to school.
 Eldest is eager to start Year 2 and getting up to mischiefs with friends.
 We have our youngest starting the same school in Reception year.
 I have to give a lot of admiration to both of them as they have showed a lot of resilience coping and adapting to all the change that COVID-19 has caused.

 At the start of our 2 week holiday my wife, Alex, got her promotion to a Peadiatric Consultant at our local hospital.
-I’m very proud about what she has achieved and we call finally say after 20 years of hard graft and raising two kids at the same time that we won’t be known as a ‘Junior doctor’.
+I’m very proud about what she has achieved and we call finally say after 20 years of hard graft and raising two kids at the same time that she won’t be known as a ‘Junior doctor’.
 It’s given us more certainty about our future and we can start to think about what next for our family.